racuca/ParkingSystem/README.md

 # Parkingsystem

-This is a parking and traffic control simulation tool and was made of wxpython and GR Framework.
+This is a parking and traffic control simulation tool.

 requirements

-pyqt5
+Python 10.x
-gr=1.23.3
+PySide6